- July 31, 2016

 The Engine Is Smoking

 This is generally a very bad sign, but you can usually tell what’s wrong by the color of the smoke.
 If the smoke is blue, it will often mean that the valves, piston rings, or the cylinders are worn and need replacement.
 If the smoke is black, it could mean that you have dirty air filters.
 Those are quite easy to change.
 However, it could also mean that you have bad injectors, a turbo problem, or that there is not enough fuel getting to the cylinder.
-If the smoke is white, this is often an indicator that the compression in the engine is low, or that the engine timing is off.
+If the smoke is white, this is often an indicator that the compression in the diesel truck engine is low, or that the engine timing is off.

 When you are hauling a lot of weight, it puts stress on the engine.
 One of the common problems that truck drivers will face is a radiator that has blocked airflow because there are too many bugs blocking the flow through the grill.
 In the winter, ice can build up and cause the same problem.
 You will also want to check the belts, the engine fan, and the oil.
 Make sure that there are no oil leaks.
-Here’s another tip: You can turn off the A/C when you are on steep grades when it’s hot out.
+Here’s another tip for your diesel truck: You can turn off the A/C when you are on steep grades when it’s hot out.
 This will help to lower the temperature of the engine.

 Get the Vehicle Serviced

-As mentioned, if you have anything other than a simple and minor repair, your best course of action is to take the vehicle in for servicing.
+As mentioned, if you have anything other than a simple and minor repair, your best course of action is to take the diesel truck in for servicing.
 The professionals can look at the vehicle and let you know what’s wrong and then make the repairs for you.
 The last thing you want to do is run the vehicle into the ground, and if you don’t know much about diesel engines, you don’t want to make a costly mistake trying to fix it on your own.